At one point or another, everyone has experienced both stress and anxiety.

 Avoid Alcohol And Smoking

-Similar to alcohol, smoking can sound like a stress reliever, but it actually worsens stress and anxiety as it quickens your heartbeat and can actually cause more anxiety.
+Like alcohol, smoking can sound like a stress reliever, but it actually worsens stress and anxiety as it quickens your heartbeat and can cause more anxiety.

 - Get yourself into a sleep routine where you go to sleep and wake up at the same time every day, including the weekends.